aws-samples/amazon-personalize-samples/README.md

 ## Scalable Operations examples for your Amazon Personalize deployments

-Open the [operations/](operations/) folder to find examples on the following topics:
+The [operations/](operations/) folder to find examples on the following topics:

 * MLOps
     - This is a project to showcase how to quickly deploy a Personalize Campaign in a fully automated fashion using AWS Step Functions.
 To get started navigate to the [ml_ops](opreations/ml_ops/) folder and follow the README instructions.